deBUGger404/Youtube-Video-Summarizer/README.md

 # YouTube Video Summarizer App

 This is a Flask-based web application that serves as a YouTube video summarizer.
-It uses various libraries and APIs to fetch video transcripts, perform text summarization, and generate concise summaries and highlights of YouTube video content.
+It uses various libraries and APIs to fetch video transcripts, perform text summarization, and generate concise summaries using ChatGPT and highlights of YouTube video content.

 ## App Name
 # Transcribus